scalawithcats/scala-with-cats/src/pages/adt/scala.md

 ## Algebraic Data Types in Scala

 Now we know about algebraic data types we can turn to their representation in Scala.
-The important point here is that the translation to Scala is entirely determined by the structure of the data, no thinking is required.
-In other words the work is finding the structure of the data that best represents the problem at hand.
+The important point here is that the translation to Scala is entirely determined by the structure of the data.
+No thinking is required.
+In other words, the work is in finding the structure of the data that best represents the problem at hand.
 Work out the structure of the data and the code directly follows from it.

-Scala 3 can directly represent algebraic data types using `enum`, but Scala 2 doesn't have this language feature.
-Hence we'll look at algebraic data types separately in Scala 3 and Scala 2.

-As algebraic data types are defined in terms of logical ands and logical ors to represent algebraic data types in Scala we must know how to represent these two concepts in Scala.
+As algebraic data types are defined in terms of logical ands and logical ors, to represent algebraic data types in Scala we must know how to represent these two concepts in Scala.
+Scala 3 simplifies the representation of algebraic data types compared to Scala 2, so we'll look at each separately.

 ### Algebraic Data Types in Scala 3